 Customer Empathy Map

 For marketers, empathy is a key step to better understanding their customers.
 A Customer Empathy Map is the perfect tool to collect, collate and structure data so that you can clearly see what customers want — not what you think they want.
-By using this visual template you can systematically find answers, then share them with your entire team to get everyone on the same page.
-The result = a product or service that not only meets but exceeds your customers expectations.
+By using this visual template you can systematically find answers then share them with your entire team.
+The result = a product or service that not only meets but exceeds your customer’s expectations.

 Low fidelity prototyping